Abacus donates specialist Gemini bath to DIY SOS Telford star Matthew so he can return home

 The project would involve adaptations for wheelchair and hoist accessibility and a new single storey extension containing an interconnecting specialist bedroom and bathroom for Matthew.
-Abacus Healthcare was approached by DIY SOS, regarding the donation of an accessible bath and we immediately pledged assistance.
-Following appropriate assessments with an Occupational Therapist, a Gemini bath with variable height functionality and integrated changing, drying and bathing platform was deemed appropriate.
+Abacus Healthcare was approached by DIY SOS regarding the donation of an accessible bath – this leading specialist immediately pledged assistance.
+Following appropriate assessments with an OT, a Gemini with variable height functionality and integrated changing, drying and bathing platform was deemed appropriate.

-During the build, the Abacus fitters were able to install the Gemini bath at short notice and within a day, so the overall challenging project deadline was not compromised.
-Following nine days of extensive remodelling of the Cooper’s house, driveway and garden, the family were invited back for the ‘reveal day’ which was attended by David Bertorelli and Brett Smith from Abacus Healthcare.
-David and Brett were thanked by the Cooper family for the generous specialist bath donation, which helped Matthew return home.
+During the build the Abacus fitters were able to install the Gemini bath at short notice and within a day so the overall challenging project deadline was not compromised.
+Following nine days of extensive remodelling of the Cooper’s house, driveway and garden, the family were invited back for the ‘reveal day’ which was attended by David Bertorelli and Brett Smith from Abacus.
+David and Brett were thanked by the Cooper family for the generous Abacus donation which helped Matthew return home.

 Despite needing specialist care 24/7 Matthew remains positive and is now able to enjoy more time with his family.
 When it is bath-time Matthew is lowered onto the Gemini’s platform and detachable postural support.
 The Gemini, containing temperature controlled water, is then raised so that Matthew can bathe without being physically lowered.
 Once Matthew is relaxed in the water, the bath can then be raised higher so his parents and carers can wash Matthew without bending over.
 This safe process ensures awkward transfers and manual lifting can be avoided along with the risk of back injury.
 Matthew also benefits from remaining warmer and more comfortable for longer as the changing and drying process is quicker.